 - Users have the option of filling in extra profile information, such as their interests, website, and occupation.
 Filling in this information corresponded to an increase of $47 dollars of LTV, compared to those who didn’t.

 - Users who posted in the forums tended to stick around much longer.
-For every single post per month, there was increase in LTV of $59!
+For every single post per month, there was an increase in LTV of $59!

 Taken together, these findings suggest that the social and community components of FBP are extremely important.
 These are actionable insights.
-They suggest that searching for ways to boost community engagement could be a fruitful strategy for improving customer-retention.
+They suggest that searching for ways to boost community engagement could be a fruitful strategy for improving customer retention.
 And while the effect of age is smaller, it’s definitely something to think about as FBP explores different acquisition sources and marketing strategies.

 The nice thing about these results is that they tell us not just what matters for customer-retention and value, but by how much these things matter.
 This can help guide not just FBP’s current marketing budget, but can also help define a strategy and budget for future growth and expansion.
-Bjork and the FBP team can estimate just how much more they should expect to get per customer if we get a new cohort of customers who virtually always fill in their profile information; and this helps define an upper bound for how much FBP should spend on pursuing this acquisition source.
+Bjork and the FBP team can estimate just how much more they should expect to get per customer if we get a new cohort of customers who virtually always fill in their profile information, and this helps define an upper bound for how much FBP should spend on pursuing this acquisition source.

-Bjork’s Thoughts on Strong’s Results
+Bjork’s Thoughts On Strong’s Results

 A few thoughts:

 Chickens, Eggs, and Value